tagtogorg/tagtog-doc/collaboration.md

 <div class="two-third-col">
   <br/>
   <h4>Documents to annotate are distributed among annotators</h4>
-  <p>Make this choice if the annotation task is simple and time is a constraint.
+  <p>Make this choice if the annotation task is simple.
 If you assign each document to only one annotator, the quality of the annotations depends on the user assigned. </p>
   <p class="numbered-item"><span class="number-1">1</span><strong>Add users to your project</strong>.
 Once you create a project you become its <code>admin</code>.
 Go to <i>Settings > Members</i> to add members to your project.
 Currently, each project member is added as <code>supercurator</code> role.</p>
 </div>
 <div class="one-third-col">